-When a node receives a request packet, the node's AARP attempts to match the request packet's AppleTalk address to its own AppleTalk address.
-If the receiving node's AppleTalk address matches, the receiving node responds by sending an AARP response packet to the requestor indicating the AppleTalk-to-Ethernet node-address-mapping information.
-The requesting AARP enters this mapping in the AMT and returns to its client.
-If there is no reply within a specific time-out period, AARP retransmits the packet a given number of times and returns an error to its client if there is still no response; the error indicates there is no such node on the network.
+EtherTalk example: When a node receives an AARP request packet, the node's AARP attempts to match the desired AppleTalk address to its own AppleTalk address.
+If the receiving node's AppleTalk address matches, the receiving node responds by sending an AARP response packet to the requestor.
+The response packet contains the receiving node's Ethernet address.
+The requesting AARP enters this mapping in the AMT and returns the hardware address to AARP's client.
+If there is no reply within a specific time-out period, AARP retransmits the packet a given number of times and returns an error to its client if there is still no response; the error indicates there is no such AppleTalk node on the network.